vari-bbc/Intro_to_Linux_for_HPC/docs/03_bioinfx_example.md

 ## SRR1039521_2.fastq.gz: OK
 ```

-For the next steps, go back to the project directory.
+* Go back to the username directory.

 ```bash
 cd ..
 ```

-## Use zcat to take a look into fastq.gz files

-Note that a `.gz` file suffix means that the file is compressed and running the usual `cat` on it will not return human-readable results.
-The `zcat` command first decompresses the file then prints the results.

-Note the matching fastq IDs in the R1 and R2 files.
-Valid paired fastq files always have matching read IDs throughout the entire file.
+## **Use basic Linux commands to explore the fastq files**

+Notice all of the sequence data files end with a `.gz` extension, indicating they are gzip compressed.
+To view such files, one must use `zcat` instead of `cat` so that the files are decompressed into human-readable format.

 ```bash